box/t3js/examples/todo/index.md

 1. The `list` module which renders and displays complete/incomplete tasks
 1. The `footer` module that allows users to filter or clear tasks

-A `todo` behavior is used in the `list` module to handle events of each individual todo task.
+A `todo` behavior is used in the `list` module to handle events for each individual todo task.
 This simplifies the overall responsibilities of the module to rendering todos and marking them all as incomplete/complete.

 While all modules are independent, each module talks to a service that maintains todo status.
 The `todos-db` service